 Spiriterra is a small family run producer based in the hills of the Vaca Mountain Range – with vineyards above Lake Hennessey.
-Husband and wife, Paul and Shirley Dean moved here in 1996 after they took a trip to California to specifically watch the “Big Game” between Stanford and Cal Berkeley (their daughter Ashley was at Stanford at the time).
+Husband and wife, Paul (died November 2019) and Shirley Dean moved here in 1996 after they took a trip to California to specifically watch the “Big Game” between Stanford and Cal Berkeley (their daughter Ashley was at Stanford at the time).
 During their visit they drove up to the Napa Valley to do some wine tasting when Paul happened to glance at one of the real estate magazines sitting outside one of the grocery stores.

 He then called up one of the agents who introduced him to this particular hillside property and by the end of that week the Dean’s had purchased 52 hillside acres.
 They uprooted themselves from their long time home in Connecticut and moved to the Napa Valley permanently.
-Several acres of Cabernet Sauvignon were planted on site at the time of their purchase – and for many years they sold the fruit until 2009 when they held back all of this varietal and made their first Cabernet wine.
+Several acres of Cabernet Sauvignon were planted on site at the time of their purchase – and for many years they sold the fruit until 2009 when they held back all of this variety and made their first Cabernet wine.

 Paul moved to Georgia at a very young age and grew up on a farm in the small town of Eatonton (today just over 6,000 residents) – as one of the late summer traditions he remembers eating Muscadine grapes – both the bronze colored cultivated ones as well as the purple ones growing in the wild.

-After visiting with hundreds of Napa wineries and producers over the years, a varietal such as this growing in the Napa Valley immediately caught our attention.
-It is an intriguing varietal for a number of reasons but especially so when no one else is growing it here!
+After visiting with hundreds of Napa wineries and producers over the years, a variety such as this growing in the Napa Valley immediately caught our attention.
+It is an intriguing variety for a number of reasons but especially so when no one else is growing it here!
 Muscadine is a grapevine native to the southern part of North America that has been grown domestically since the 16th century; the Native American’s were eating them far earlier than that.
 The Muscadine grows naturally at a latitude in the Eastern USA from about West Virginia and Delaware all the way through the southern states as far west as Texas.

 Paul purchased all the cuttings from a nursery in Georgia.
 These grapes grow on their own rootstock (not grafted) and are highly resistant to pests.
 They do not spray for pests or spray sulfur – and in nearly 20 years they have never had a problem with frost on their property during the growing season.
 They are located at an elevation of approximately 700-800 feet above sea level.